What is an Enzyme and how does it work?

 We will discuss “what is an enzyme and how does it works?”
-Enzymes are the most remarkable and highly specialized proteins that act as catalysts for biochemical reaction in living things such as animals as well as the plants.
-Enzymes are macromolecular biological substances which are created in the pants and animals even in the microorganism.
-They work as catalysts in the biochemical reactions.
+Enzymes are the most remarkable and highly specialized proteins that act as catalysts for biochemical reactions in living things such as animals as well as the plants.
+Enzymes are macromolecular biological substances that are created in the pants and animals even in the microorganism.
+They work as catalysts in biochemical reactions.
 Enzymes accelerate as well as slow down or catalyze chemical reactions.
 Enzymes have unique three-dimensional shapes that are very useful to fit the shapes of substrates so that they could catalyze the reactions.

 - They have a high degree of specificity for their substrates,

 - They accelerate chemical reactions tremendously, and

 - They work in aqueous solutions under very sensitive temperature and pH circumstances

 How do Enzymes are really looked like?

-The enzymes always work with a smaller molecule which is called substrate.
+The enzymes always work with a smaller molecule which is called the substrate.
 The substrates bind to a region within the enzyme is called the active site of the enzyme.

 How does enzyme work?

 Enzymes are biological macromolecules (typically proteins) produced in the cells (both animal and plant cells even if in the micro-organism).
 They significantly speed up as well as slow down the rate of virtually all of the chemical reactions that take place within cells of both the animals as well as the plants even in the microorganisms.
 They play a vital role in life and provide a variety of important functions in the body of any living things, such as aiding in digestion and metabolism.

 Some enzymes help break large molecules into smaller pieces that are more easily further break down into very smaller pieces by other enzymes so that the living cell can absorb them.
 Other kinds of enzymes help to bind two molecules together to produce a new molecule.
-Enzymes are highly selective catalysts, that means each enzyme only speeds up a specific reaction.
+Enzymes are highly selective catalysts, which means each enzyme only speeds up a specific reaction.